Worstead: History

 The village's name means "enclosure place".

 In Domesday Book of 1086 Worstead is called Wrdesteda and Ordested.
 King Canute gave the village to the abbots of St Benet's Abbey on the River Bure in the Norfolk Broads.
 At the time of Domesday Book the village had two churches, one of which is believed to have been St Andrew's Church, of which no remains exist.

 The village became prosperous from the twelfth century when weavers from Flanders arrived in the area.
-They had been encouraged to settle in Norfolk by King Edward III of England, who had married a Flemish princess.
+They had been encouraged to settle in Norfolk by King Edward III of England.
 Worsted cloth derives its name from this weaving heritage, although it is no longer manufactured in the village and the last weaver, John Cubitt, died in 1882 at the age of 91.
-The oldest Act of Parliament kept in the House of Lords Record Office is the Taking of Apprentices for Worsteads in the County of Norfolk Act of 1497.
+The oldest act of parliament kept in the House of Lords Record Office is the Taking of Apprentices for Worsteads in the County of Norfolk Act of 1497.
 Weaving and spinning demonstrations are part of the annual Worstead Festival on the last weekend in July.

 Geography

 The village is 3 mi south of North Walsham, 5 mi north of Wroxham, and 13 mi north of Norwich, and is covered by a conservation area.
 The civil parish has an area of 10.65 km^{2}.
 The parish includes the hamlets of Bengate, Briggate, Lyngate, and Meeting Hill at the north-east, and Withergate just to the north of the village.
 Another settlement is along Station Road in the south-west of the parish, with houses, and a food factory which since 2015 has been operated by potato supplier Albert Bartlett.
 The North Walsham and Dilham Canal runs along the north-east parish boundary at Briggate.
+Worstead Windmill was built in the 1850s and worked by wind until 1902.
+It has been converted to residential use.